 Our Mission

-Your generous donation directly supports our mission to cultivate research and steward materials engaging the enduring legacies of Atlantic slavery.
-Contributions enable us to support a number of operations and acquisitions.
-This includes acquiring books, rare publications, and artistic materials that form the foundation of our interdisciplinary collection; public programming, lectures, symposiums, workshops, exhibition walkthroughs, and artist talks; as well as the necessary tools, services, and software needed to help keep these materials available digitally as well as physically.
-Ultimately, your gift is an investment in sustaining an essential site for Black study outside of standard institutional contexts, fostering deeper understandings of slavery’s relational and aesthetic afterlives and experimental methods of engagement for our community of artists and thinkers here in Los Angeles and abroad.
+Your generous donation directly supports our mission to cultivate research and steward materials that engage with the enduring legacies of Atlantic slavery.
+Contributions enable us to support a number of operations and make new acquisitions.
+This includes acquiring books, rare publications, and artistic materials that form the foundation of our interdisciplinary collection; public programming such as lectures, symposiums, workshops, exhibition walkthroughs, and artist talks; as well as the necessary tools, services, and software needed to help keep these materials available digitally as well as physically.